anonymousKo/textfile-tool/README.md

-# Replace-string-in-textfile
+# textfile-tool
-Batch replace the specific string
+It has these following functions：Batch replace the specific string & Convert markdown file to html.